animo/awesome-self-sovereign-identity/readme.md

 To understand the philosophy of self-sovereign identity these starting guides and explanations have been collected.

 - [A Beginner's Guide to Self-Sovereign Identity](https://domilabs.io/beginners-guide-ssi/) - Non technical article on the concept of SSI and its pillars and values.
-- [Self-Sovereign Identity (SSI) Foam Figure Explainer](https://www.youtube.com/watch?v=81GkdBRmsbE) - An explanation of SSI using an example of renting a car.
-Includes a comparison of SSI and traditional identity models.
 - [Decentralized Identity Explained](https://www.youtube.com/watch?v=Ew-_F-OtDFI) - An explanation of what decentralized identity is.
 - [Decentralized Identity — Owning It!](https://medium.com/p/94987f97649f) - An intro on decentralized identities and a tutorial on using Veramo CLI.
 - [The Path To Self-Sovereign Identity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html) - Article that originally explained and coined the term self-sovereign identity, starts with different identity models as a whole.